Application Requirements

 Nursing Program Costs | LAPC

 There is a tuition charge for all students as determined by the Los Angeles Community College District.
 Students are responsible for their own living accommodations and transportation to and from clinical facilities.
 There are additional costs for uniforms, books, supplies, pre-entrance health/hospital requirements, and liability insurance.
-The cost is approximately $6000*, distributed over the two year program period.
+The cost of the program is approximately $7000, distributed over the two-year program period.
 Scholarships and financial aid are available.
 Financial Aid: (818) 719-6428

 Pierce College Nursing Dept.